MaddyKapfhammer/ember-ghost-netlify-casper-template/content/managing-users.md

 ---
-title: How Does a Person Find an Internship?
+title: How Does One Find an Internship?
 image: /images/team.jpg
 imageMeta:
   attribution: